-Neil is a researcher at the Urban Water Technology Centre specialising in the operation and management of SUDS.
-Before joining the Abertay team, he worked in the land management industry as a specialist providing advice on the assessment, adoption and long term management and operation of SUDS.
-He has managed a large portfolio of sites for the private sector throughout Scotland and England, including simple stand-alone SUDS and complex multi-SUDS sites.
-His role in the private sector included developing adoption processes for sustainable drainage systems (within the housebuilding sector), implementing long term management processes, site assessment, preparation of maintenance schedules, advising on SUDS design for cost effective maintenance, training and coaching in-house staff and contractors, and delivering workshops.
+Neil is a water specialist with extensive experience in the operation and management of sustainable urban drainage systems (SuDS).
+Prior to joining Abertay, he worked in the land management industry providing advice on the assessment, adoption and long-term management and operation of SuDS.
+He has managed a large portfolio of private sector SuDS in the UK, including simple stand-alone SuDS and complex multi-SuDS sites.
+His role in the private sector included developing adoption processes for SuDS, implementing long term management processes, site assessment, preparation of maintenance schedules, SuDS design for cost effective maintenance, training and development of staff and contractors, and delivering workshops.

-He joined the Abertay team in 2009 to work on the EU Interreg IVb project Skills Integration and New Technologies.
-He has since been a co-investigator in the EU MED Project E2STORMED investigating energy savings within the water cycle, contributed to four Centre of Expertise for Water (CREW) projects Urban Diffuse Pollution Control; Implementation of Source Control for SUDS in Scotland; How do we increase public understanding of the benefits provided by water?; and Design and build Guidance for Rural Sustainable Drainage Systems (RSuDS) to collect / intercept field or steading run-off.
-He is currently working on the Royal Academy of Engineering Ingenious project: On the Right Tracks - Education and Engineering for All.
+He joined the Abertay team in 2009 and has worked on a range of national and international projects including the EU Interreg IVb project Skills Integration and New Technologies, the EU MED Project E2STORMED investigating energy savings within the water cycle, four Centre of Expertise for Water (CREW) projects (Urban Diffuse Pollution Control; Implementation of Source Control for SuDS in Scotland; How do we increase public understanding of the benefits provided by water?; and Design and build Guidance for Rural Sustainable Drainage Systems), the Royal Academy of Engineering Ingenious project: On the Right Tracks - Education and Engineering for All, and he has recently contributed to the forthcoming City of Edinburgh Sustainable Rainwater Management Guidance.

 Module Leader EEM399 Civil Engineering Placment (Jan 2016 - Date)